bperezdearce/bperezdearce/README.md

 I’m always learning!
 Recently, I’ve been diving deeper into:

-- **Creative Programming** with a focus on generative art and interactive media.
-Currently I'm learning everything about p5.js
+- Python Backend Development, focusing on the Django framework.
-- Pursuing a Meta **React Native** certificate, due February
+- Pursuing a Meta React Native certificate, expected completion in February.

 ---